Great Snoring: Landmarks

 Great Snoring Church of England parish church is dedicated to Saint Mary the Virgin.
 Its exterior is of chiefly Perpendicular style although with earlier elements, with interior fixtures and detailing from the 12th to the 18th centuries.
-The church was Grade 1 listed in 1959.
+The church was Grade I listed in 1959.

 Adjacent to the churchyard is the two-storey brick and terracotta Old Rectory.
 Built in the late 15th or early 16th century as a manor house for the Shelton family, it was extended between the 17th and 19th centuries.
 The house was Grade II* listed in 1951.
 John Betjeman in his 1974 documentary for the BBC, A Passion for Churches, describes the house: "the rectory house is a Tudor palace, with moulded autumn-colour brick and elaborate chimney stacks".

 Great Snoring war memorial lists 22 men who died in the First World War.